England guard against complacency as Nigeria await

 Nigeria, 11-time African champions, are ranked 36 places lower than England and have never gone further than the quarter-final stage at the Women's World Cup.

-Meanwhile England won Euro 2022 last summer and are favourites to win the tournament in Australia and New Zealand, but first must overcome negotiate Monday's game in Brisbane (08:30 BST kick-off).
+Meanwhile England won Euro 2022 last summer and are favourites to win the tournament in Australia and New Zealand, but first must negotiate Monday's game in Brisbane (08:30 BST kick-off).

 "What we have seen in this tournament is that nothing is easy," said Wiegman.
 "The growth of the game has shown in this tournament.